 Today we know Lippers Mills as the Village of Franklin.
 Tucked away along the Sheboygan River in Town Herman, Sheboygan County, Wisconsin sits an unincorporated village.
 This slightly out-of-the-way place is located twelve miles northwest of the city of Sheboygan just off County Hwy A four miles west of Howards Grove.

 In 1847, the area along the river was wooded by large popple trees within a vast thick forest of white pine and mixed hardwoods.
 It was also the site of a large Indian camp.

-For the first few years the village was called Lippers Mills because the people had came from Lippe-Detmold, Germany and thus were called Lippers.
-The Mills refers to the saw mill and a flour mill constructed there on a stretch of rapids on the Sheboygan River.
+For the first few years, the village was called Lippers Mills because the people had come from Lippe-Detmold, Germany, and thus were called Lippers.
+The Mills refers to the sawmill and a flour mill constructed there on a stretch of rapids on the Sheboygan River.

 It was 170 years ago and over 4,000 miles away that a group of 112 people from the village of Langenholzhausen, Lippe-Detmold, Germany left for America.
 They were in search of better opportunities leaving poverty, political chaos, and religious persecution.

-This publication about the village of Franklin is filled with color images, historic and contemporary, and great stories along with a history of settlement, growth and decline.
+This publication about the village of Franklin is filled with color images, historic and contemporary, and great stories along with a history of settlement, growth, and decline.
 It is available in the Millhouse store or online at schrc.org.
-The cost of the his 147 page book is $20.00 plus tax.
+The cost of this 147-page book is $20.00 plus tax.